 But when it comes to Destination Weddings… Are you ready to hear this? …the SOONER, the BETTER.
 That’s right, I said it.
 You may think you are doing the couple a favour by not responding quickly but YOU’RE NOT.
 You are making it harder for them to commit to services and to making financial commitments.

 So proper etichette suggests that you answer quickly “yes” or “no”.

+You see, TIME is of the essence.
+There are many commitments that need to be made.
+And knowing the exact number of guests is ESSENTIAL.
+Such as the caterer, hotels and transfers, to name a few.
 Many of which must all be booked in super-advance with little room for last minute adjustments.
 So proper etichette would be to respond immediately.

 As to my dearest friend I followed proper etichette and immediately informed her that I couldn’t attend due to a prior engagement.
 She understood and we made a promise to meet in Italy in the near future.

-I’m so happy for her and I wish them all the best on their Wedding Day!
+Wishing them all the best on their Wedding Day!